openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 # Implementation Considerations

+## Presentation of Credentials when Internet Connection is Absent (Offline)

+This section describes how credentials can be presented when the Client and/or the AS had Internet connection at some point, but do not have it when Credential presentation is requested.

+* wallet can obtain a RP's public key via QR code (https://bitbucket.org/openid/connect/issues/1482/static-trust-negotiation-in-a-scenario#comment-62338578)

+When Client does not have Internet Connection

+1. The wallet has to obtain the verifier’s pub key and need to trust it:

+the public key, in jwk format, has the claim x5c.
+In this way the wallet can trust the certificate chain, having stored, before hand, all the certificates of the trusted parties a trusted third party has signed the public key in a previous moment, the verifier uses this signed public key, the wallet has all the public keys of these “superior” trusted third parties, to verify the signature
+2. the sub_jwk MAY be signed by a trusted third party.
+This could involve the requirement to have signed_sub_jwk with a signed JWT in it.

 ## Support for Federations/Trust Schemes

 Often RPs will want to request verifiable credentials from an issuer who is a member of a federation or trust scheme, rather than from a specific issuer, for example, a "BSc Chemistry Degree" credential from a US University rather than from a specifically named university.